 Many of you may know this already, but I’ll say it again anyhow.
 I am married.
-Not only that, I married The Most Beautiful Woman In The Universe (FYI: all other women are The Second Most Beautiful), and we are very happy.
-This horrible marriage event occurred 44 years ago; and if we make it till August 21 it will be 45 years!!
-Is that crompulary or what??
+Not only that, I am fortunate enough to be married to The Most Beautiful Woman In The Universe (all other women are the 2nd most beautiful), and we are very happy.
 We are best friends, and even love each other enough to smooch and all that other married people stuff.
-There appears to be no cure for our amplification.
+Are we weird or what???

-So, on or about August 21, the date of our welding happen thing, we will probably go on our annual honeymoon.
-This reminds me of one of my favorite honeymoon outings at a nice getaway called the Hotel Frankfurter Hotdog Ranch, where you shell out $19.75 (or more, depending on the type of honeymoon suite you want) for a room, dinner and breakfast for two, taxes and tips all included in the bill.
-Very nice.
+There we were, 10,000 feet in the air, no plane, no parachute, wondering where we should go for a 47th anniversary honeymoon.
+Halfway down we forgot to remember a nice getaway called the Hotel Frankfurter Hotdog Ranch, where you shell out $19.75 (or more, depending on the type of honeymoon suite you choose) for a room, dinner and breakfast for two, taxes and tips all included in the bill.
+Very nice at amazing price!

-Back in 1876, or perhaps it was another year, I don’t know, I had booked a Ranch Room 22 years in advance, as a surprise.
+I had booked the room 22 years in advance, as a surprise.
 Finally the big day arrived.
-There we were, in the 1971 Maverick we never owned, galumping along the Lake Michigan shoreline, and suddenly several policemen sang polkas to us while blue smoke from our tailpipe gases filled their eyebrows.
-Then we started the engine and headed Up North to Frankfort ya shoor youbetcha by golly dere (dey are NOT yoopers dere… I just trew dat in for da halibut).
+There we were, in our 1971 Maverick along the Lake Michigan Shoreline, and suddenly several policemen sang polkas to us while blue smoke from our tailpipe gases filled their eyebrows.
+Then we started the engine and headed up North to Frankfort.

 After checking in, we decided to take a stroll down to the pier before dinner.
-There we found very sad fishermen chained to huge iron pilings.
-To our amazement, that very moment they were sold into slavery and commissioned to teach giant squid how to read and write.
+There we found very sad fishermen leaning against iron pilings.
+To our amazement, they were told they were reassigned to a project that involved teaching giant (imaginary) freshwater squid how to read and write.
 The squid plopped themselves on the pier and wouldn’t move to let us by, so we did our best to comfort the fish holders, who ate oversized jelly beans while they cried out for extra ballpoint pens.
 Suddenly, I had a terrible sinking feeling…

 “My Mom knew this would happen,” I uttered.

 “What?
-She knew WHAT would happen,” Kathy asked.
+She knew WHAT would happen,” My Lovely Bride asked.

 “My left leg just turned into scrambled eggs,” I pouted.

-Kathy scolded me, saying, “Kenny, get theheck out of that broken sewage line!!
-This is no time for stink-o-rama!!”
+My Beautiful Honey Pie scolded me, saying, “Kenny, get the heck out of that broken sewage line!!
+This is no time for stink-o-rama.”
 I apologized diversely, and she promised to make some sock puppets when we got home.
 She knows I’m a sucker for a bucket of removable training shingles (ching-ching!!).

 We went back to the Ranch and waited in the basement to be called to dinner.
 I must point out that this was my least favorite part of our celebration.
 I couldn’t find the light, so of course I tripped over the giant rusty telephone and nearly fell into the washed popcorn they pulled from the dryer lint trap.
 Our reservation was finally stained, and we were shown to our topsoil.